CPK Insurance

 Essential Gym Insurance Policies

 Professional liability insurance, sometimes called errors and omissions or fitness professional liability, covers claims arising from the instruction, training, and advice your staff provides.
-If a personal trainer designs a workout program that aggravates a client's pre-existing condition, or if a yoga instructor's adjustment causes an injury, professional liability covers the resulting claims.
+If a personal trainer designs a workout program that aggravates a client's pre-existing condition, or if a yoga instructor's adjustment causes an injury, professional liability may cover the resulting claims.
 This coverage is essential for any gym that offers personal training, group classes, or nutritional guidance.

 Additional Coverage for Fitness Businesses